ritaelyn/FPSUnlocker/README.md

-# Space Engineers Plugin Template
+# Space Engineers FPS Unlocker

+This plugin lets you adjust the framerate cap in Space Engineers from a value of 60 fps to 500 fps.
+By default it is set to 500 fps.

 ## Prerequisites